Video Game: Rockman 4 Minus Infinity aka: Rock Man Minus Infinity

 Use Spark Manbow's secondary ability on Bright Man to freeze him in place, and then fire a lightbulb at him.
 The explosion should kill him in one hit.

 Shadow Man can do this.
-If you run into him during some of the battles against him, he'll most likely grab you, pull out a shuriken, and slice you in half with it.And he will do this in his Bonus Boss battle if don't react quickly enough.
+If you run into him during some of the battles against him, he'll most likely grab you, pull out a shuriken, and slice you in half with it.And he will do this as Super Shadow Man if don't react quickly enough.

 Omega's signature killing moves from Final Fantasy V. Some don't kill you, but remove you from the battle through, which also counts as having lost.